 Australian Data Breach Affects 10 Million Civilians

-The Office of the Australian Information Commissioner (OAIC) recently reported over 10 million people were hit in a single Australian data breach.
-Although the report did not specify the origin of the breach that affected these people, the breach was disclosed to be between January 1, 2019, and March 31, 2019.
-Furthermore, private health was yet again the most affected sector.
+The Office of the Australian Information Commissioner (OAIC) recently reported that over 10 million people were hit in a single Australian data breach.
+Although the report did not specify the origin of the breach that affected these people, it specified that the incident took place between January 1, 2019, and March 31, 2019.
+Private health was, yet again, the most affected sector.

 Join our newsletter